BREAKING NEWS

 Who should use it?

-Muslims checking Zakat on savings, gold, silver, investments or business stock.
+Muslims checking annual Zakat on cash, gold, silver, investments or business stock.

 What result do you get?

-Net wealth, Nisab threshold, eligibility status, Zakat due and asset breakdown.
+Eligibility decision, reason, Nisab threshold, Zakat amount and asset breakdown.

 HawlIncluded